-- domestic abuse, regardless of gender, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home. - 9.157.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 9.158.
+- can have a serious, long lasting emotional and psychological impact on children.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 9.159.
 Young people can also experience domestic abuse within their own intimate relationships.
 This form of abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
-However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures should be followed and both young victims and young perpetrators should be offered support. - 9.159.
-KCSIE2022 introduces additional information about domestic abuse which can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures should be followed and both young victims and young perpetrators should be offered support. - 9.160.
+KCSIE introduces additional information about domestic abuse which can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - 9.160.
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - 9.161.
 Operation Encompass operates in all police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the DSL) in school before the child or children arrive at school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.
 Operation Encompass does not replace statutory safeguarding procedures.
 Where appropriate, the police and/or schools should make a referral to children's social care if they are concerned about a child's welfare.
-More information about the scheme and how schools can become involved is available on the Operation Encompass website. - 9.161.
+More information about the scheme and how schools can become involved is available on the Operation Encompass website. - 9.162.
 Operation Encompass provides an advice and helpline service for all staff members from educational settings who may be concerned about children who have experienced domestic abuse.
-The helpline is available 8AM to 1PM, Monday to Friday on 0204 513 9990 (charged at local rate). - 9.162.
+The helpline is available 8AM to 1PM, Monday to Friday on 0204 513 9990 (charged at local rate). - 3082 9.163.
 Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
 Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
-It also has a form through which a safe time from the team for a call can be booked.
-Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available at:
+It also has a form through